 E2E tests should be placed as part of the Continuous Integration flow Therefore, they should be fast - a maximum of 20 minutes.

 E2E tests should be repeatable and stable They should run on predictable data that is imported before each test case.

-If our E2E tests are prepared in accordance with the above principles, we are sure that our system has a chance to be well tested and we can sleep well during next releases of our software development.
+If our E2E tests are prepared following the above principles, we are sure that our system has a chance to be well tested and we can sleep well during the next releases of our software development.
 The last question we should ask ourselves is - who should be responsible for the implementation of E2E tests?
 QA team or maybe our development team again?